Cyclone Yaas: India

-The Chief Minister of West Bengal, Mamata Banerjee, met with Narendra Modi to assess and submit damage reports on May 27.
-The Bengal Governor, Jagdeep Dhankhar, criticized Banerjee for skipping a prior review meet with Modi.
+The Chief Minister of West Bengal, Mamata Banerjee, met with Prime Minister Narendra Modi to assess and submit damage reports on 27 May.
+The Bengal Governor, Jagdeep Dhankhar, criticised Banerjee for skipping a prior review meet with Modi.
 Banerjee herself took aerial surveys of impacted areas in the North 24 Parganas district.
 He said a field survey would be conducted later on.
-Modi announced ₹1,000 crore (US$138 million) in immediate relief split between Odisha, West Bengal, and Jharkhand on May 28.
+Modi announced ₹10 billion (US$138 million) in immediate relief split between Odisha, West Bengal, and Jharkhand on 28 May.
 Modi undertook aerial surveys of impacted areas in the Bhadrak and Balasore districts of Odisha, as well as Purba Medinipur district in West Bengal as well.

-Earlier on May 27, Modi had held a review meeting with Odisha's Chief Minister, Naveen Patnaik.
-Discussing the impact of the cyclone, Odisha's government had demanded long term solutions to problems that were caused by repeated cyclone effects, and provision of disaster-resilient power systems.
+Earlier on 27 May, Modi had held a review meeting with Odisha's Chief Minister, Naveen Patnaik.
+Discussing the impact of the cyclone, Odisha's government had demanded long-term solutions to problems that were caused by repeated cyclone effects, and provision of disaster-resilient power systems.
 However, there were no immediate funds for this.
-Those displaced by Yaas had sought refuge in overcrowded shelters; this caused increased concern about COVID-19 outbreaks in an already terrible pandemic in india.
+Those displaced by Yaas had sought refuge in overcrowded shelters; this caused increased concern about COVID-19 outbreaks in an already terrible pandemic in India.
 WASH items were in limited availability, and shelter camps and WASH facilities were flooded by the storm.
 Critical demands for the resources were being sent through the IAG network for primary health services; this prompted the need for immediate availability of these items.
 Children, women, the elderly, and other groups of notable vulnerability were of high concern due to the lack of basic supplies.
 Psychosocial support and recreational activities for sheltering youth was also required.